 Congratulations to Xianwen Mao for completing his PhD thesis!
 "Microstructural Manipulation and Architecture Design of Carbon-Based Electrochemical Systems"

-Mike Stern will be receiving the Separations Division Award from AIChE at the AIChE meeting in San Francisco, on Monday, November 4, 2013.
+Mike Stern recieved the Separations Division Award from AIChE.
+Congratulations!
+This award was presented at the AIChE meeting in San Francisco.

 October 24, 2013

 Congratulations to Vinay Raman for completing his PhD thesis!
 "Computational Study of Self-Assembly in Block Copolymer/Superparamagnetic Nanoparticle Composites under External Magnetic Fields"

 Congratulations to Mike Stern for completing his PhD thesis!
 "Electrochemically-Mediated Amine Regeneration for Carbon Dioxide Separations"

 June 20, 2013

 Congratulations to Seok Joon Kwon for completing his PhD thesis!
 "Phase-Equilibrium-Mediated Assembly of Colloidal Nanoparticles"

 Congratulations to Emily Chang for completing her PhD thesis!
 "Controlled Emulsion Droplet Solvent Evaporation for Particle Production"